eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/3-Submit-queries-and-read-results-from-the-database.md

 * `executeQuery()`.
 Returns one ResultSet object.
 * `executeUpdate()`.
 Returns an integer representing the number of rows affected by the SQL statement.
 Use this method if you are using INSERT, DELETE, or UPDATE SQL statements.

 With a ResultSet object, you can access the data.
-It acts like a cursor, pointing  to one row of data and positioned before the first row at the beginning.
-Then you call for example, the method `next()` to move the cursor forward by one row and you can get the data with getter methods that either take the column index (the first column is 1) or the column name.
+It acts as a cursor, pointing  to one row of data and positioned before the first row at the beginning.
+Then you call, for example, the method `next()` to move the cursor forward by one row and you can get the data with getter methods that either take the column index (the first column is 1) or the column name.
 There are getter methods for a lot of types, for example:
 ````java
 int getInt(int columnIndex);
 int getInt(String columnName);